How to Train Your Dragon (novel series): How to Break a Dragon's Heart (2009)

-Camicazi has been shipwrecked during a storm and the Hooligans are searching for her.
-They end up shipwrecked on a haunted beach belonging to wicked pirates called Uglithugs.
-While on the beach, they find a mysterious object, and they discover it is a throne belonging to Hooligans.
+Camicazi went missing during a storm and the Hooligans are searching for her.
+They end up shipwrecked on a beach said to be haunted by a grieving woman and belonging to hostile Vikings called Uglithugs.
+While on the beach, they find a mysterious object, and they discover it is a throne belonging to the Hooligan tribe with a bloodstain on it.
 In the middle of the night, the leader of the Uglithugs, UG, and his men, discover the Hooligans, waking them up.
 UG tells them that a Hooligan has been sending love letters to his daughter, Tantrum O'Ugerly, and explains that if the person is of royal blood, the person can ask for Tantrum's hand in marriage after the person finishes an Impossible Task.
 If not, the person will be killed.
 Hiccup realizes that Fishlegs is the one who sent the letters, and spares Fishlegs's life by telling UG that he himself wrote the letters.
 UG then tells him the Impossible Task: by 5:00 the next day, he must give them a barrel of mead made from the honey made by the bees on the Island of Berserk.

 On Berserk, Fishlegs successfully collects five pots of honey, but he and Hiccup are captured by Berserks.
-At the Berserk Village, Hiccup and Fishlegs meet the other fiancés of Tantrum, one of them being Humongously Hotshot the Hero.
+At the Berserk Village, Hiccup and Fishlegs meet the other fiancés of Tantrum, one of them being Humungously Hotshot the Hero.
 All of them are to be fed to "the Beast" later in the evening.
 Hiccup realizes that the chef of the Berserk Chief is actually his old nemesis Alvin the Treacherous.
 Hiccup tells Alvin that he can help him escape if he shows him where Camicazi is imprisoned.
-Alvin agrees; however, while they are in the woods, he pushes Hiccup into a tree cell, where Hiccup meets a witch named Hogtrude.
+Alvin agrees; however, while they are in the woods, he pushes Hiccup into a tree cell, where Hiccup meets a witch.
 The witch gives Hiccup a challenge: she will tell him a story and at the end, they will both guess each other's names.
 Whoever guesses right will get to kill the other.
-Both of them guess correctly.
-Hiccup escapes, rescues Camicazi, and they return to the Berserk Village.